samiz-dat/hyperreadings/docs/index.md

 **Dat Library** distributes libraries across many computers so that many people can provide disk space and bandwidth, sharing in the labour and responsibility of the archival infrastructure.

-**HyperReadings** implements "reading lists," or a structured set of pointers (a list, a syllabus, a bibliography, etc.) into one or more libraries, _activating_ the archives.
+**HyperReadings** implements "reading lists", or a structured set of pointers (a list, a syllabus, a bibliography, etc.) into one or more libraries, _activating_ the archives.

 ## Installation